teddykis/html-contextual-autoescaper-java/README.md

 <%}%>
 ```

-might correspond to the sequence of calls
+Might correspond to the sequence of calls

 ```java
  // Dummy input values.